vulnersCom/zabbix-threat-control/README.md

 ### Zabbix entity

 1. To create all the necessary objects in Zabbix, run the `prepare.py` script with parameters.</br>
-`/opt/monitoring/zabbix-threat-control/prepare.py -uvtda`</br>It will verify that the zabbix-agent and zabbix-get utilities are configured correctly and create the following objects using Zabbix API:
+`/opt/monitoring/zabbix-threat-control/prepare.py -uvtda`</br>It will verify that zabbix-agent and zabbix-get utilities are configured correctly and create the following objects using Zabbix API:
    * **A template** used to collect data from servers.
    * **Zabbix hosts** for obtaining data on vulnerabilities.
-   * **An action** for run the command fixes the vulnerability.
+   * **An action** to run the command fixes the vulnerability.
    * **A dashboard** for displaying results.
-2. Using the Zabbix web interface, it is necessary to link the "Vulners OS-Report" template with the hosts that you are doing a vulnerabilities scan on.
+2. While using the Zabbix web interface, it is necessary to link the "Vulners OS-Report" template with the hosts that you are doing a vulnerabilities scan on.

 ### Servers that require a vulnerability scan

 Zabbix-agent must be able to execute remote commands.
-To do this, change the parameters in the zabbix-agent configuration file `/etc/zabbix/zabbix_agentd.conf`:
+For this, change the parameters in the zabbix-agent configuration file `/etc/zabbix/zabbix_agentd.conf`:

 ```
 EnableRemoteCommands=1
 LogRemoteCommands=1
 ```

 Zabbix-agent must be able to update packages as root.
-To do this, add a line to the file `/etc/sudoers`:
+For this, add a line to the file `/etc/sudoers`:

 ```
 zabbix ALL=(ALL) NOPASSWD: /usr/bin/yum -y update *